 He went on to explain that there are already hundreds of acres of trails and parks in the township between state parks, county parks and local parks.
 To create a trail behind people's homes so that people from other towns can use it, might not be favored by the residents, he said.

 "Before we move in this direction, gauge sentiment from others," Komelasky suggested.

-One local resident already expressed disdain for the conversion.
+.
 In a recent Local Voices blog, Fred Rosa explained why he thinks this rail to trail idea would be detrimental to the residents and urged the community to oppose the idea.

 If the township plans to go through with the rail to trail conversion it would be responsible for the cost.
 According to Pellegrino, grant funds are available for projects like this.
 He said, however, that at this time he has no idea how much that would cost.
 But there is a similar model in Montgomery County that is a mile long that could be used as a jumping off point.

 "I can get some sense of what that cost and get a ballpark estimate," Pellegrino said.